 - Cultural expectations and your own personal beliefs

 I firmly believe that food is the best medicine we have.
 AIP, Paleo and Keto all have one thing in common: they focus on healthy, whole foods rather than processed junk.
 Your body relies on a steady influx of minerals and nutrients to keep things functioning as they should.
 If something interferes, symptoms appear.

 Your hormones are integral to good health.
 These hormones are the messengers between various systems in the body..
 If the communication between these systems goes awry, internal chaos can be the result.
 Every one of your major body functions – reproduction, blood pressure, energy levels, metabolism, sleep, appetite, blood sugar balance, and the aging process – are influenced by hormones.
 That’s why when hormones are imbalanced, you’re likely to notice!

 AIP focuses on the gut because a leaky gut can quickly throw hormonal balance off.
 With a healthy digestive system, your body will eliminate estrogen metabolites.
 But when things are out of balance, this may not happen, and you could end up with estrogen dominance.
 Gut health also impacts the conversion of the thyroid hormone T4 to the more usable form T3.
 An unhealthy GI tract can also impact both blood sugar and insulin levels, putting you at risk for insulin resistance.
 And inflammation in your gut can trigger your stress response, leading to high levels of cortisol.

 All of this underlines the idea that your hormones can be seriously impacted by what you eat.
 The good news is that when you understand that, you realize you have more control than you may have thought!
-You don’t have to default to medications that may have side effects that are as bad at the symptoms you’re trying to control!
+You don’t have to default to medications that may have side effects that are as bad as the symptoms you’re trying to control!

 With AIP (or another intentional eating plan) you can discover how certain foods impact your body to help you make informed choices about what you eat.

-Incorporating AIP, Paleo or Keto into your life
+Incorporating AIP, Paleo or Keto Into Your Life

-It can be overwhelming to completely change the way you eat can be overwhelming, especially if you’ve relied on convenience foods and vending machines for far too long.
+It can be overwhelming to completely change the way you eat, especially if you’ve relied on convenience foods and vending machines for far too long.
 But I can assure you, it’s worth it in the long run – especially if you have an autoimmune disease!
 Learning to eat nutritious whole foods in place of processed junk just might be the key to getting back to your favorite activities instead of letting chronic pain and exhaustion run your life!

 Here are some tips to help you get started.

+- Deal with your emotions.
 It’s amazing how often women tell me that starting a restricted eating plan leaves them wanting to eat constantly – even when they know they aren’t hungry.
 Something about that feeling of being “deprived” leads to seeking out more and more food – and the choices available may seem less than satisfying.
 If you find yourself in this situation, take a few minutes to tune into what’s really going on.
 What feelings are coming up for you when you can’t reach for your favorite “comfort food”?
 Addressing these will help you be successful in your quest for better health.

 - Have fun with spices.
 This is a perfect time to test out some new spice blends to add flavor and excitement to your dishes.

 - Try new ways of cooking.
 I love how easy an air fryer makes preparing meats and vegetables, and it’s much quicker than roasting in the oven!

-When eating out, study the menu ahead of time whenever possible.
+- When eating out, study the menu ahead of time whenever possible.
 This will help you make choices that stick to your plan instead of ordering on impulse.

 Anything new takes some getting used to.
 But eliminating foods that can be disrupting your digestive system, throwing hormones out of balance, and causing systemic inflammation can make a huge difference in your life.

-Lily gave it a try and discovered that, for her, dairy and gluten needed to stay permanently out of her kitchen.
+Lily tried the AIP, and found that, for her, dairy and gluten needed to stay permanently out of her kitchen.
 She couldn’t believe how much better she felt when she’d identified these two major culprits!
 Her pain was so slight and energy so high that she had no problems at all on the hiking vacation she took with her family.
 She finally had her life back – and so can you!

 Reviewed by Dr. Mark Menolascino, MD